rflugum/10K-MDA-Section/README.md

 These programs (i.e., MDA Extractor.py and MDA Cleaner and Tone Calculator.py) will extract the Management Discussion and Analyses (MD&A) section from 10K Financial Statements and calculate the tone of these sections.
 You must use the attached files that contain the list of 10K files paths on the SEC servers.
 The program will output the sections that are potential MD&A sections and calculate the tone accordingly.
 For details as to how this data is used, please refer to "Do Tone Changes in Financial Statements Predict Acquisition Behavior?" by John Berns, Patty Bick, Ryan Flugum and Reza Houston.
 A detailed list of the included documents and programs in this repository are as follows:

 ## downloadindex.csv
-This is a sas dataset that includes all of the SEC filings classified as '10-K','10-K/A','10-K405/A','10-K405','10-KSB', '10-KSB/A','10KSB','10KSB/A','10KSB40','10KSB40/A' from 2002 to 2016.
+This is a csv file that includes all of the SEC filings classified as '10-K','10-K/A','10-K405/A','10-K405','10-KSB', '10-KSB/A','10KSB','10KSB/A','10KSB40','10KSB40/A' from 2002 to 2016.
 This data is obtained from the SEC archive located here https://www.sec.gov/Archives/edgar/full-index/.
 Note that this dataset contains the number of each filing that I assign.
 You will use this index throughout the process as 'filing' is the main identifier that I use for each filing.

 ## downloadlist.txt
 This is the text file that includes the filing number and links to be used in the MDA Extractor.py program.
 This text file is a subset of the downloadindex sas dataset and includes only the 'filing' and 'link' columns.